Gemma Frisius: Scientific contributions

 Frisius created or improved many instruments, including the cross-staff, the astrolabe, and the astronomical rings (also known as "Gemma's rings").

+Students

 His students included Gerardus Mercator (who became his collaborator), Johannes Stadius, John Dee, Andreas Vesalius and Rembert Dodoens.

+Death

-Frisius died in Leuven at the age of 46.
-According to an account by his son, Cornelius, Gemma died from kidney stones, which he had suffered from for a minimum of 7 years.
+Frisius died in Leuven on 25 May 1555 at the age of 46.
+According to his son Cornelius, he died from complications of kidney stones, from which he had suffered for at least seven years.

+Legacy

+His oldest son, Cornelius Gemma, edited a posthumous volume of his work and continued to work with Ptolemaic astronomical models.

+Frisius Point in the South Shetland Islands in Antarctica is named after Gemma Frisius.

 A lunar crater has been named after him.
-Gualterus Arsenius, the 16th-century scientific instrument maker, was his nephew.

-Honours

-Frisius Point in the South Shetland Islands in Antarctica is named after Gemma Frisius.